Ahzed11/ahzed11.github.io/content/posts/making-dynamic-software-updates-more-comfortable-in-erlang-otp.md

 ### Erlang CI
 The first workflow is straightforward and not directly related to dynamic software updates.
 However, as part of my effort to provide a complete pipeline, this job is essential to ensure proper verification of the modules that are under development.

-These verifications include dead code analysis, unit tests, static analysis and coverage analysis.
-Subsequently, a release is built each time a `push` or a `pull-request` is made to the main branch.
+These verifications include dead code analysis, unit tests, static analysis, coverage analysis...
+Subsequently, a release is built each time a `push` or a `pull-request` is made to the main branch to verify that everything compiles.

 ```yml
 name: Erlang CI